Common Career Mistakes and How to Avoid Them

 Key Takeaways

-- Inability to establish achievable goals will slow progress.
+- Inability to establish achievable goals will hinder the progress.

-- Building strong networks can lead to new job opportunities and advancements.
+- Networks that are strong could lead to new opportunities for employment and advances.

-- Negativity has no place in any workplace.
+- Negativity is not a good thing in any workplace.

-- Reduce stress by practicing Time Management Techniques and gaining the ability how to delegate work that is not your favorite.
+- Reduce stress by learning Time Management Techniques and learning how to delegate work that is not your favorite.

 Not Establishing Goals